isca0/gitlabctl/README.md

 export SESSIONA="apiTokenOfSourceCopy"
 gitlabctl rm group --from=sessionA:mygroup/mysubgroup
 ```
-_This command will delete the group `mysubgroup` and all the inside subgroups and projects._
+_This command will delete the group `mysubgroup` and all the inside content._

 ## Environments